jhollinger/idlemailer/README.md

 IdleMailer.config do |config|
   # Directory containing the mailer templates
   config.templates = Pathname.new(Dir.getwd).join('templates')

+  # Pre-cache all templates and layouts (instead of re-loading them on each delivery)
+  config.cache_templates = true

   # Name of the layout template.
 Here, the file(s) would be named
   # mailer_layout.html.erb and/or mailer_layout.text.erb.